Wednesday, November 28, 2007

 Now why does this bother me, I wonder?
 Shouldn’t I like it that everyone knows me?
 But no, I don’t like it.
 If I must go into a bar, and apparently sometimes I must, I prefer to slip in quietly, the unknown quiet man quietly drinking his beer or Manhattan.
 The last thing I need is a bar full of hearty fellows clapping me on the back and asking me how it’s going.

-It took me a long time but eventually I’ve come to realize that I am just not a regular guy.
+It took me a long time but eventually I’ve come to realize that I am not a regular guy.
 I can imitate one passably sometimes if I’m with casual strangers, but the more people know of me the more they know how hopelessly irregular I am.

-Oh, sure, back home in Olney I would go with the other ushers to the Fern Rock Diner on Fifth Street after noon mass on Sundays, but the only ones that ever made any attempt to advance our ecclesiastical friendship tended to be even more hopeless and boring than myself.
-So I would drink my coffee and eat my fried mush and eggs and go home.
+Oh, sure, back home in Olney I would sometimes go with the other ushers to the Fern Rock Diner on Fifth Street after noon mass on Sundays, but the only ones that ever made any attempt to advance our ecclesiastical friendship tended to be even more hopeless and boring than myself.
+So I would drink my coffee and eat my fried mush and eggs and scrapple and go home.

 Same thing in the army.
 Same thing on the railroad.